Prague Castle, Česko - Things to Do in Prague Castle

 Explore St. Vitus Cathedral

-Marvel at the Gothic masterpiece that took nearly 600 years to complete, featuring stunning stained glass windows by Alphonse Mucha and intricate stone carvings.
-The cathedral houses the tombs of Bohemian kings and the Czech crown jewels, making it the spiritual and historical heart of the nation.
-Climb the Great South Tower for breathtaking panoramic views of Prague's cityscape.
+Marvel at the Gothic masterpiece that dominates the castle complex, featuring stunning stained glass windows by Alphonse Mucha and intricate stone carvings.
+The cathedral houses the tombs of Czech kings and saints, and climbing the Great South Tower rewards visitors with breathtaking views over Prague.
+The interiors showcase centuries of artistic achievement, from medieval frescoes to Art Nouveau elements.

-Walk through this enchanting medieval street lined with colorful 16th-century houses that once housed castle guards, goldsmiths, and later artists and writers including Franz Kafka.
-Each tiny house now serves as a museum showcasing different aspects of medieval life, from alchemy to armor.
-The lane offers a magical glimpse into how people lived and worked within the castle walls centuries ago.
+Stroll down this enchanting medieval street lined with tiny, colorful houses that once housed castle guards, goldsmiths, and later, artists and writers including Franz Kafka.
+Each house now serves as a museum showcasing different aspects of castle life throughout the centuries.
+The lane offers a unique glimpse into how people lived and worked within the castle walls during different historical periods.

 Tour the Old Royal Palace